domoticz/domoticz/scripts/dzVents/documentation/README.md

  - **SOUND_ALIEN** , **SOUND_BIKE**, **SOUND_BUGLE**, **SOUND_CASH_REGISTER**, **SOUND_CLASSICAL**, **SOUND_CLIMB** , **SOUND_COSMIC**, **SOUND_DEFAULT** , **SOUND_ECHO**, **SOUND_FALLING**  , **SOUND_GAMELAN**, **SOUND_INCOMING**, **SOUND_INTERMISSION**, **SOUND_MAGIC** , **SOUND_MECHANICAL**, **SOUND_NONE**, **SOUND_PERSISTENT**, **SOUND_PIANOBAR** , **SOUND_SIREN** , **SOUND_SPACEALARM**, **SOUND_TUGBOAT**  , **SOUND_UPDOWN**: For notification sounds.

 ## Device object API
 Each device in Domoticz can be found in the `domoticz.devices()` collection as listed above.
-The device object has a set of fixed attributes like *name* and *id*.
+The device object has a set of fixed attributes like *name* and *idx*.
 Many devices though have different attributes and methods depending on there (hardware)type, subtype and other device specific identifiers.
 So it is possible that you will get an error if you call a method on a device that doesn't support it.
 If that is the case please check the device properties (can also be done in your script code!).

 dzVents already recognizes most of the devices and creates the proper attributes and methods.
 It is always possible that your device-type has attributes that are not recognized.
 If that's the case please create a ticket in Domoticz issue-tracker on GitHub and an adapter for that device will be added.